KRBI-FM

 KRBI-FM (105.5 FM, "River 105") is an American radio station licensed to serve the community of St. Peter, Minnesota and broadcasting to the Mankato area and the Minnesota River Valley.
 It currently airs a classic hits music format.

-The station is owned by Alpha Media, LLC, along with KEEZ, KYSM-FM and KMKO-FM.
+The station is owned by Connoisseur, along with KEEZ, KYSM-FM and KMKO-FM.

 From 1966 until 2000, KRBI-FM simulcast with its AM sister at 1310 AM.
 In later years, the FM station aired an adult contemporary format, with a heavy focus on its hometown of St. Peter.
 After increasing power from 3,000 to 25,000 watts, improving its signal into Mankato and other nearby cities, KRBI-FM flipped to a more regionally focused classic rock format as "River 105" on September 12, 2000.
 The St. Peter-oriented programming shifted to its AM sister, KRBI 1310 AM.

 KRBI-FM switched its moniker to "The Buzzard" in April 2006.

 On January 4, 2010, KRBI-FM changed their format to classic hits, branded as "105.5 The River".

-On May 1, 2012 KRBI-FM changed their format from classic hits to adult contemporary, still branded as "105.5 The River".
+On May 1, 2012, KRBI-FM changed their format from classic hits to adult contemporary, still branded as "105.5 The River".

-As of 2018 KRBI-FM has flipped back to classic hits, the station slightly rebranded as "River 105".
+As of 2018, KRBI-FM has flipped back to classic hits, and slightly rebranded as "River 105".

+In June 2024, KRBI began airing Westwood One's "Classic Hits" format full-time as a result of staffing cuts initiated across many of Alpha Media's stations nationwide, including in Mankato.

+In May 2025, Connoisseur Media announced its intent to acquire Alpha Media.
+The FCC approved the sale on August 13, 2025, and the sale was consummated on September 4.